edwardyhe/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/03-connect-tools-external-services.md

 > [!NOTE]
 >
-> Conversational agent workflows must always start with the default **A2A Trigger**, and not any other trigger.
+> Conversational agent workflows always start with the default trigger named **When a new chat session starts**,
-> Conversational agents start running when a chat session starts from the integrated chat client in Azure Logic Apps.
+> and not any other trigger.
+Conversational agents start running when a chat session starts from the integrated
-> No separate workflow trigger exists in the agent because the agent directly calls tool actions during the conversation.
+> chat client in Azure Logic Apps.
+No separate workflow trigger exists in the agent because the agent directly
+> calls tool actions during the conversation.

 The following table helps map the relationship between connector operations and the tools that conversational agents use: